-Generally, you can claim the lifetime learning credit if all three of the following requirements are met:
+Generally, you can claim the lifetime learning credit if you meet the following requirements:

-- You pay qualified tuition and related expenses of higher education of a student who is enrolled in one or more courses at an eligible educational institution to acquire or improve job skills.
+- You pay qualified tuition and related expenses for higher education of a student enrolled in one or more courses at an eligible educational institution to acquire or improve job skills.

-- The student for whom you pay the qualified tuition and related expenses is yourself, your spouse, or a dependent for whom you claim an exemption on your tax return.
+- The student for whom you pay the qualified tuition and related expenses is you, your spouse or a dependent for whom you claim an exemption on your tax return.

 - The qualified tuition and related expenses are paid in the tax year for an academic period beginning in that year or in the first 3 months of the following year.

-You cannot claim the lifetime learning credit if any of the following apply:
+You cannot claim the lifetime learning credit if any of the following applies:

 - Your filing status is married filing separately.